-Professional Capacity:Summarize the Professional capacity is a strength of Starr's Mill High School due to its professional capacity trends and patterns experienced and talented faculty.
-Data demonstrates a stable faculty who have observed by the team while completing this few new teachers in their ranks.
-PLC time is built into each teacher's schedule section of the report.
-What are the and academic departments have common PLC time.
-Professional Learning is important trends and patterns that will generally seen as adequate but lacking in the process of identifying professional support the identification of student, learning needs. teacher, and leader needs?
+Professional capacity is a strength of Starr's Mill High School due to its experienced and talented faculty.
+Data demonstrates a stable faculty who have few new teachers in their ranks.
+PLC time is built into each teacher's schedule and academic departments have common PLC time.
+Professional Learning is generally seen as adequate but lacking in the process of identifying professional learning needs.